R2Northstar/NorthstarMods/README.md

 ## Notable differences from main gamemode_fd branch:

-- Droz & Davis are way more talkative as they used to be in vanilla
+- Droz & Davis are way more talkative as they used to be in vanilla (probably even more since they are using some cut lines that vanilla never plays)
 - Several maps had their navmeshes rebuilt to mitigate enemies from idling on place
 - Grunt Dropship spawn event
 - Titanfall Block event (cut content)